 If you fail to file a report after a reportable accident in Illinois, you may face penalties like suspension of your Illinois driver’s license or fines.
 If you give false information on the accident report, that qualifies as a Class C misdemeanor.
 The punishment is a $500 fine and up to 30 days in jail.

 The lack of an official report of an accident may also make it difficult for you to recover anything from the at-fault party or his or her insurance company.
-Without a report, it will be your words against the other driver’s word.
+Without a report, it will be your words against the other driver’s words.
 Unfortunately, drivers can see the facts surrounding the same accident very differently.

 The at-fault driver may even agree to pay for the damages you have suffered at the time of the accident.
 However, the driver may fail to make any payments as time progresses.
 Even if you file a claim at that point, the time lag combined with the lack of an official record may prevent you from recovering anything.
 The driver’s story about how the crash occurred may change.